What is Herbal Medicine?

 - Menopausal symptoms

 It's important to remember that herbal medicine does not work overnight.
-Give it time as it needs to get to the root of the problem to restore the body's innate ability to heal itself.
-How long it takes the body to heal would depend on the problem that you are working on.
+Give it time, as it needs to get to the root of the problem to restore the body's innate ability to heal itself.
+The length of time it takes the body to heal would depend on the problem that you are working on.
 Some health issues can be resolved in a matter of two weeks, while others may take six months to a year.
-What you can count on is the fact that working with the body's natural healing mechanism ensures profound and lasting improvement to health.
+What you can count on is the fact that working with the body's natural healing mechanism ensures profound and lasting improvements to health.